 Escape the Heat

 There’s nothing like an Aussie summer and with Albury Wodonga’s average summer temperature sitting between 29 and 32 degrees, there’s still plenty to see, do and enjoy.
-When the weather heats up, go for a dip in Lake Hume, visit Wodonga Ice-Skating or take a day trip to the surrounding towns and villages for some cool relief.
+When the weather heats up, go for a dip in Lake Hume, visit Wodonga Ice-Skating or seek the AC at many of our Arts & Cultural attractions.

 Feast then fitness